Waterloo Central School District

 Waterloo Central School District is a school district in Waterloo, New York, United States.
-The current superintendent is Terri Bavis.
+The current superintendent is Sarah Cupelli.

 The district operates four schools: Waterloo High School, Waterloo Middle School, LaFayette Intermediate School, and Skoi-Yase Primary School.

 Administration

 The district offices are located at 109 Washington Street.

 History

 Waterloo's school district began as individual schools located around the town's wards.
 Many of the schools were based in one-room schoolhouses, and totaled in 23 students.
 Following the advice of Waterloo Supervising Principal Albert Brown, voters approved the centralization of schools by a margin of 435 to 68 votes.
 All public schools from Waterloo and the nearby villages Seneca Falls, Tyre, Fayette, and Junius were brought in to the Waterloo Central district.
 The Central School was located at 202 West Main Street until enrollment caused the school to expand to other campuses.
 Until these buildings were completed, schools located at 5 East River Street and on Mill Street in Waterloo served as additional school buildings.